jenskutilek/HumbleTypeInstructionCompiler/doc/instructions.md

 to declare its type, which is either a numerical value, point number, control value identifier, function identifier, or storage identifier respectively.
-Additional characters can be appended to a parameter name to make it more legible.
+Additional characters can be appended to a parameter name to make it more expressive.

 ```
 FDEF 9 interpol pt pt1 pt2 | PUSHB[000]